 In the past, we have on occasion received the unexpected benefit of legacies.
 If you do remember Buxton Festival in your will, please tell us so that we can express our gratitude while you are still with us!

-If you would like to discuss any of this, our Director of Fund-raising, David Heugh would be pleased to hear from you (email@example.com).
+If you would like to discuss any of this, our Development Director, Lucy Durack would be pleased to hear from you (email@example.com).